6 Types of Japanese Noodles

 I was utterly shocked by the myriad of noodle types, and more often than not, I had unpleasant experiences where I ordered ramen but meant a different Japanese noodle.
-Nevertheless, whether you’re a Japanese food nut or a ramen lover, here’s a quick look on 6 common types of noodles in Japan.
+Nevertheless, whether you’re a Japanese food nut or a ramen lover, here’s a quick look at 6 common types of noodles in Japan.

 Of course, the list would start with the ultimate Japanese noodle dish, RAMEN.
-A noodle dish made from wheat, they are long, thin, and have a chewy bite to them.
+A noodle made from wheat, ramen noodles are long, thin, and have a chewy bite to them.
 The noodles are served in a bowl with broth and are usually coupled with sliced pork (chashu), bamboo shoots (menma), soft-boiled eggs, and strips of seaweed.

-Soba are spaghetti-like noodles made from buckwheat and are either served hot, or cold.
+Soba are spaghetti-like noodles made from buckwheat and are either served hot or cold.
 This dish, unlike other seasonal noodle dishes, is available all throughout the year because of the abundance of buckwheat, which can be harvested multiple times a year.

 With its neutral flavor, this dish is the most versatile among all the noodle dishes because of the many possibilities you can do to tweak your order.
-Tempura, boiled eggs, and karaage (Japanese fried chicken) are usually paired with this dish and is arguably the cheapest among all the other noodle types on this list.
+Tempura, boiled eggs, and karaage (Japanese fried chicken) are usually paired with this dish, and it's arguably the cheapest among all the other noodle types on this list.

 Popular udon dishes include:

-Curry Udon - udon noodles mixed with Japanese curry usually served during the winter.
+Curry Udon: Udon noodles mixed with Japanese curry usually served during the winter.
 Very tasty.

-Tempura Udon - as the name suggests, this dish consists of udon noodles topped with tempura and served with a hot broth.
+Tempura Udon: As the name suggests, this dish consists of udon noodles topped with tempura and served with a hot broth.

-Kishimen - an udon dish native to Aichi prefecture.
-What makes this dish unique is its thin flat shaped noodles.
+Kishimen: An udon dish native to Aichi prefecture.
+What makes this dish unique is its thin, flat-shaped noodles.

 Yakisoba noodles have no broth and are stir-fried and topped with meat, vegetables, and other garnishes such as mayonnaise, seaweed powder, pickled ginger, and fish flakes.
 Made from wheat flour, these noodles are usually served and easily found in food stalls during festivals.
 Yakisoba is popularly served on a plate or placed into a hotdog bun (yakisoba pan—yakisoba bread).

 There you have it!
-There are other types out there, but this list highlights the most common ones so if you get the chance to visit Japan, do try and check out these noodles.
+There are other types out there, but this list highlights the most common ones—so if you get the chance to visit Japan, do try and check out these noodles.